-The Rajasthani Folk dancers perform in differently designed and attractive costumes.
+The Rajasthani Folk dancers perform indifferently designed and attractive costumes.
 These costumes are a kind of identification symbol for these dancers.
-The rajasthani folk dancers in Udaipur and Jaipur when come clad in these beautiful and adoring outfits look out of the crowd.
-They spread half of the charm amongst the crowd with their costumers and properties only.
+The Rajasthani folk dancers in Udaipur and Jaipur when come clad in these beautiful and adoring outfits look out of the crowd.
+They spread half of the charm amongst the crowd with their costumes and properties only.
 They also perform some dance moves that highlight their dresses the most.

 Performance at various events

 Rajasthani folk dance is a folk of dance that can be performed at any kind of event.
-If it is a wedding function, then the rajasthani fold dancers with the folk music create an exotic mood among the guests.
+If it is a wedding function, then the Rajasthani fold dancers with folk music create an exotic mood among the guests.
 They can show their charm at any of the events of the wedding.
-Some people hire these rajasthani folk dancers in Udaipur and Jaipur for various cultural events.
+Some people hire these Rajasthani folk dancers in Udaipur and Jaipur for various cultural events.
 Some people hire them for some kind of stage show or performance.
-There are myriad of event related options for these folk dancers to come and perform.
+There are myriad of event-related options for these folk dancers to come and perform.

 Tera Tali Dance

 - Tera Tali is another famous folk dance of Rajasthan.
 Performed by the ‘Kamar‘ tribe.